ThomasPinna/TweakblogApi/README.md

 upcoming features

- 3.	hack comment, so that you can place comments via tweakblogs.net
+ 1.	hack comment, so that you can place comments via tweakblogs.net (I need help for this one)

 ###compatibility